Options For Replacing Missing Teeth

 How Do I Determine Which Tooth Replacement Option is Right for Me?

-When it comes to tooth replacement, there are many options available.
+When it comes to tooth replacement, there are many options available for teeth.
 At Lighthouse Dental Centre, we believe that it’s essential to give our patients choices.
 Every patient has different goals, lifestyles and dental histories.
 Therefore, the right tooth replacement option for one person may not be the best option for you.

 To help you find the best option for replacing your tooth, we ask that you schedule a consultation.
 We will get to know you during the consultation and ask questions to help figure out which replacement method will be suitable for you.